straz/artificialtrust/_articles/pollution.md

 phrasing as mine.
 The result is then used to train more AIs, which in turn amplifies a weak signal that wasn't even mine to begin with.

+In a healthy ecosystem, one should avoid consumption of one's own waste product as a food source.
+But that is precisely what our generative AIs are doing.

 My role as a living information-generating host is hardly necessary.
 There are plenty of incubators where machine-generated text flourishes and provides training data for ravenous AIs.
 One